nnym/structured-properties/README.md

-Structured Properties is approximately a structured version of Java's `Properties` whose goal is to be a denser and more writable, readable and lucid alternative to JSON.
+Structured Properties is approximately a typed and structured version of Java's `Properties` whose goal is to be a denser and more writable, readable and lucid alternative to JSON.

 ### Primitive elements